 Gastronomy & Wine

 The culinary traditions native to Madrid are designed for extremely hot summers and bitterly cold winters.
-Cocido is a typical winter dish and is basically a slow cooked stew made with garbanzos, chorizo sausages, black pudding, potatoes and carrots.
+Cocido is a typical winter dish and is basically a slow-cooked stew made with garbanzos, chorizo sausages, black pudding, potatoes, and carrots.
 By no means elegant fare, on a cold winter’s night in Madrid, it goes down a treat.
 Gazpacho, while typically from the south of Spain, can be found on nearly every Madrid restaurant in summer.
-It’s a cold, tomato and pepper soup, heavy on the garlic and Olive Oil, and the perfect remedy for a stifling hot afternoon.
+It’s a cold, tomato and pepper soup, heavy on the garlic and Olive Oil, and the perfect remedy for a stiflingly hot afternoon.

-The cuisine you find in Madrid’s Tapas Bars represent nationwide Spanish cuisine, including Basque, Catalan, Andalusian, Galician, Mallorcan and Castillian, just to begin.
-Typical Tapas include: Pimientos Rellenos de Bacalao (Roast red peppers stuffed with cod and bchamel sauce), Gambas a la Plancha (Grilled, unpeeled prawns), Jamon Serrano or Jamon de Bellota (the latter being the superior of the two and the best Spanish Ham you can ever hope to taste in your life, made with acorn-fed pigs), Patatas Bravas (common all over Spain, they are potatoes fried in olive oil and doused with a spicy sauce made of peppers, Papika and chilli) and Albondigas (meatballs made with veal and onions, served with a piquant sauce).
+The cuisine you find in Madrid’s Tapas Bars represents nationwide Spanish cuisine, including Basque, Catalan, Andalusian, Galician, Mallorcan, and Castillian, just to begin.
+Typical Tapas include: Pimientos Rellenos de Bacalao (Roast red peppers stuffed with cod and bechamel sauce), Gambas a la Plancha (Grilled, unpeeled prawns), Jamon Serrano or Jamon de Bellota (the latter being the superior of the two and the best Spanish Ham you can ever hope to taste in your life, made with acorn-fed pigs), Patatas Bravas (common all over Spain, they are potatoes fried in olive oil and doused with a spicy sauce made of peppers, Paprika and chili) and Albondigas (meatballs made with veal and onions, served with a piquant sauce).

 Wine is, surprisingly, made right in Madrid’s city limits.
 The main wine villages are Navalcarnero, which hosts such wineries as Bodegas Francisco Casas and Bodegas Ricardo Benito and Villarejo de Salvanes, whose Vinos Jeromin winery makes the “Puerta del Sol” wine (made of 100% Cabernet Sauvignon, even more surprising).
 On the wine lists of your average Madrid restaurant, you’ll find top red wines from Ribera Del Duero, La Rioja and ordinary table wines from La Mancha and Valdepenas; and classy whites from Galicia (Rias Baixas) and Rueda.

-Built in the late 1700’s under Charles III (Carlos Tercero) The wonderful Prado Museum houses one of the world’s greatest art collections including: Velazquez, Goya, Bosch, Tiziano, Rubens, Brueghel, Fra Angelico, El Greco, Zurbaran, Botticelli and Caravaggio.
-It is ridiculously goof value to enter (less than 5 euros), and you can spend the day without even seeing one tenth of the tremendous collection.
+Built in the late 1700s under Charles III (Carlos Tercero) The wonderful Prado Museum houses one of the world’s greatest art collections including Velazquez, Goya, Bosch, Tiziano, Rubens, Brueghel, Fra Angelico, El Greco, Zurbaran, Botticelli and Caravaggio.
+It is ridiculously good value to enter (15 euros), and you can spend the day without even seeing one-tenth of the tremendous collection.
 Famous paintings include “Las Meninas” and “The Triumph of Bacchus” by Velazquez, “The Clothed and Nude Maja”, “The Third of May, 1808” and “The Wine Harvest” by Goya, and “The Garden of Delights” and “The Adoration of the Magi” by Hieronymous Bosch.

 The Puerta del Sol

-17th century square, which is the tourist hub of Madrid.
+17th-century square, which is the tourist hub of Madrid.
 Called “the Gateway of the Sun”, this square is actually said to be located in the exact center of Spain.
 The square is Madrid’s most popular meeting place.
-“El oso”, the bronze bear statue, climbing up Madrid’s symbol- the strawberry tree-, is prime meeting point.
-There are plenty of delightful monuments in La Puerta del Sol, including the building that used to be Madrid’s post office back in the 1760’s, the clock tower, the huge Tio Pepe Sherry sign, and a statue of Charles III right in the middle.
+“El oso”, the bronze bear statue, climbing up Madrid’s symbol- the strawberry tree is a prime meeting point.
+There are plenty of delightful monuments in La Puerta del Sol, including the building that used to be Madrid’s post office back in the 1760s, the clock tower, the huge Tio Pepe Sherry sign, and a statue of Charles III right in the middle.
 This is where the New Year’s Eve festivities are centered around.

 La Cava Baja- 17th century "Tapas Alley" and "Tapa Hopping"